 - zest & juice of 4 lemons

-- combine the flour & icing sugar in a large bowl, add in the cubed butter & rub together until it resembles breadcrumbs
+- Add in the cubed butter & using your fingertips, rub the butter into the flour until it resembles fine breadcrumbs

-- add in 1 tbsp at a time of the water, using just enough until it comes together to form a dough
+- Add in 1 tbsp at a time of the water, stirring after each addition using just enough until it starts to come together in clumps then use your hands to finish bringing it together to form a dough

-- flatten the dough into a shallow disc, cover in cling film & chill in the fridge for approximately 30 minutes
+- Flatten the dough into a shallow disc shape, cover in cling film & chill in the fridge for approximately 30 minutes (you could even do this the day before

-- roll out the pastry to the thickness to roughly the thickness of a £1 coin
+- Pre-heat the oven to 180C & roll out the pastry large enough to fill the tart tin to roughly the thickness of a £1 coin

-- line your tin with the pastry, leaving it hang over the edge of the tin
+- Line your tin with the pastry, leaving it hang over the edges of the tin

-- prick the base all over using a fork
+- Prick the base of the pastry all over using a fork

-- blind bake the pasty for 10 minutes, remove the beans & parchment & continue to bake for a further 10 minutes, until slightly golden in colour
+- Blind bake the pasty for 12-14 minutes, remove the beans & parchment & continue to bake for a further 5-10 minutes until slightly golden in colour

-- remove the tin from the oven & trim off the excess pastry
+- Remove the tin from the oven & trim off the excess pastry overhanging the sides of the tin whilst it is still hot from the oven

-- bake for 30-35 minutes until the filling is just set, but with a slight wobble
+- Bake the tart for 30-35 minutes until the filling is just set, but with a slight wobble